GLOSSARY

 FREDDIE MAC

-Like Fannie Mae, the Federal Home Loan Mortgage Corporation, known as Freddie Mac, is a government-sponsored corporation that provides liquidity, stability and affordability to the mortgage market.
-Freddie Mac purchases loans from smaller Lenders, pools them, and then sells them as mortgage-backed securities to private investors.
-It allows Lenders arrange more loans to qualified borrowers and keeps capital flowing into the housing market.
+Like Fannie Mae, the Federal Home Loan Mortgage Corporation, known as Freddie Mac, is a government-sponsored corporation that provides liquidity, stability, and affordability to the mortgage market.
+Freddie Mac purchases loans from smaller Lenders, pools them, and then sells them as mortgage-backed securities to Private Investors.
+It allows Lenders to arrange more loans to qualified Borrowers and keeps capital flowing into the housing market.

 HOA